 Through the firewall policy rules, you can filter traffic that is destined for private applications or networks at layer 3 and layer 4.

-- Defined private applications and/or networks see: Defining Private Applications and Networks
+- Define private applications and/or networks see: Defining Private Applications

 - If the rule leverages user identity, SAML must be configured